SPOT was a melodic punk rock band from Ruse, Bulgaria with a great message and solid attitude, one of our favorite local acts.

-Hello.
+Hello!
 Let’s start with a few common questions.
 Who are you?
 Where are you from?
 When did you form the band?

 So you have a new bass player—Emo, would you say something about yourself?
-How did you join Spot?
+How did you join SPOT?

 Where do you get influences for the music and the lyrics you write?

-Do you think punk is really connected to anarchism and the social themes of life or it’s just an aimless rebellious music?
+Do you think punk is really connected to anarchism and the social themes of life, or it’s just an aimless rebellious music?

-Radney: First I want to say that as a child I didn’t have any idea what anarchy, social themes, Straight Edge and vegetarianism is.
-The thing that attracted me to punk was the genuine youthful enthusiasm and energy that comes out from this music.
+Radney: First, I need to say that as a child I didn’t have any idea what anarchy, social themes, Straight Edge and vegetarianism is.
+The thing that attracted me to punk in first place was the genuine youthful enthusiasm and energy that comes out from this music.
 That’s the exact thing I cannot find in any other genres.
 But among the years I got interested in the lyrics of my favorite songs.
-I was stunned the lyrics were even better than the songs.
+I was stunned the lyrics were even better than the music itself.
 But let’s get back to the question.